How to Lace Jordan 1s

 What type of shoelaces should you use?

 The choice of whether to use flat or round laces comes down to personal preference.
 However, it's worth bearing in mind that Jordan 1s typically come with flat laces as standard.
-So, if you want to maintain the original look as seen on these "Black White" Highs, for example, then we'd recommend sticking with the flat laces.
+So, if you want to maintain an original look, as demonstrated by these popular "Metallic Gold" Highs, for example, then we'd recommend sticking with the flat laces.

 For optimal results, use laces around 72 inches in length to ensure you have enough of the shoelace left to reach the top of your sneakers.

-Air Jordan 1 High "Black White" product image of black leather high-tops featuring white heels, toe boxes, and other accents.
+Air Jordan 1 High "Metallic Gold" product image of black leather high-top featuring metallic gold overlays and a white midsole.

 expand image